How to Overcome Overthinking in 2024: Know causes,Signs & Symptoms of it

 But is overthinking a mental disorder or illness?
 The answer is no. Although, it is associated with various psychological conditions like anxiety and depression.
 Overthinking can be crippling if not controlled or tackled correctly.

 It can affect a person’s personal as well as work life.
-It is also accompanied by loneliness and isolating oneself.
+It is also accompanied by loneliness and isolation oneself.
 It is extremely crucial to control overthinking to curb all the symptoms it might cause.
 Here are 19 ways in which you can stop, know the cause, and identify signs and symptoms of overthinking.

 What are 3 Types of Overthinking?